nithishkgnani/Linux-Tips-and-Tricks/Wiki_Content/SSH_VNC_Remote-Systems.md

 The Secure Copy Protocol, or SCP, is a file transfer network protocol used to move files between servers and hosts.

 * The basic command to move a file named _filename.txt_ is: `scp file_source_location file_destination_location`.
 Example:
 `scp Remote_Host_Username@<IP_ADDRESS>:/home/Remote_Host_Username/Desktop/filename.txt /home/My_Username/Documents/`

-If remote host's username is HOST1 and IP address is 192.168.1.123 and the file is in Desktop.
+* If the remote host's username is HOST1 and IP address is 192.168.1.123 and the file is in Desktop.
 My username is MY_NAME and I want to transfer the file into Documents, the command will be:
 `scp HOST1@192.168.1.123:/home/HOST1/Desktop/filename.txt /home/MY_NAME/Documents/`
+* The same file transferred from my system to remote system:
+`scp /home/MY_NAME/Documents/filename.txt HOST1@192.168.1.123:/home/HOST1/Desktop/`

 * To transfer all files of the same file extension, use asterisk followed by extension.
 Example to tranfer all python files in remote's Desktop to my Documents:
 `scp HOST1@192.168.1.123:/home/HOST1/Desktop/*.py /home/MY_NAME/Documents/`

 * To transfer and entire directory, use the extension `-r` to indicate recursive copy.
 Say you want to copy the directory named _Folder_A_ in remote's Desktop to my Documents:
 `scp -r HOST1@192.168.1.123:/home/HOST1/Desktop/Folder_A /home/MY_NAME/Documents/`